opencb/cellbase/cellbase-build/README.md

 MongoDB installation
 ======================

-Assuming you already have built or downloaded the JSON data files the installation consist of using just mongoimport itulity from MongoDB.
+Assuming you already have built or downloaded the JSON data files the installation consist of using just mongoimport utility from MongoDB.

 CellBase MongoDB database consist of the following collections: conserved_region